apache/flink/docs/dev/connectors/streamfile_sink.md

 has static methods for creating a `BulkWriter.Factory` for various types.

 <div class="alert alert-info">
-  <strong>Note:</strong> With Bulk Writers, only the
+    <b>IMPORTANT:</b> Bulk-encoding formats can only be combined with the
-  <code>OnCheckpointRollingPolicy</code>, which rolls the part file on every
+    `OnCheckpointRollingPolicy`, which rolls the in-progress part file on every checkpoint.
-  checkpoint, is supported.
 </div>

 {% top %}